by Ronald Ashri

 Companies like NuCivic are offering OpenSaaS solutions for government but the government environment is quite different from general enterprise environments.
 There directives such as making open-source a requirement can motivate a government organization to use OpenSaaS.
 OpenSaaS gives the ease of use of a proprietary service while meeting the open-source requirement.

-Hosts, such as Pantheon or Platform.sh will allow you to launch Drupal Distros, as an extra service at no cost and its not quite a SaaS service as such - just the ability to fire up a Drupal site with a one-click operation.
+Hosts, such as or will allow you to launch Drupal Distros, as an extra service at no cost and its not quite a SaaS service as such - just the ability to fire up a Drupal site with a one-click operation.

 So - what happened?
 Has the excitement fizzled?
 Was OpenSaaS a solution looking for a problem?